The Most Common Cause of Sports Injuries >> Avoid this Mistake

 Instead of following a strict rule, consider this advice:

 - Track your mileage: if you’re not already tracking your weekly mileage start right away.
 A free running app like the adidas Running app makes it easy by delivering your weekly stats via email.

 - Don’t increase the mileage too soon: be patient, stick to a “humble” increase in mileage (10% if you want to be really cautious), especially if you are a beginning runner without much experience in monitoring intensity and load on your body.

 - Watch out for signs of stress: increased irritability, persistent fatigue, problems falling asleep?
 All of this and many more could be signs of overtraining – in other words, putting too much stress on your body.
 Often runners will ignore other work and life stress and not count it as additional stressors for their runs.
 Whatever you are dealing with in your life has an effect on your body’s recovery.
 So reduce your training at stressful times and focus on active recovery.

-Possibly the most common mistake runners make is increasing their training load before they are ready.
+Possibly the most common mistake runners make that leads to sports injuries is increasing the training load before they are ready.
 Whether it’s doing “too much, too soon” or just training too hard on days when you are stressed in your daily life, monitor your training load and find a balance between training and stress.
-This can help reduce the risk of injuries.
+This can help reduce the risk of running injuries.